Chewy Sourdough Peanut Butter Cookies

 What is Sourdough Discard?

-Sourdough discard is the portion of your sourdough starter that you are not feeding.
+Sourdough discard is the portion of sourdough starter that you are not feeding.
 When you are "feeding" your starter to make bread with, you add equal parts flour, water, and starter to a mason jar and let it rise.

-You can't feed your entire starter, as it doubles and sometimes triples in size, and that's a lot of starter to have on hand!
-If you are new to sourdough, be sure to check out this post all about how to keep your sourdough starter happy.
+You can't feed your entire starter because that would cause way too much sourdough starter.
+It doubles and sometimes triples in size, and that's a lot of starter to have on hand!
+If you are new to sourdough, be sure to check out how to keep a sourdough starter post all about how to keep your sourdough starter happy.

 Equipment You'll Need